Yash-YC/Yash-YC/README.md

 ## I'm Computer Engg graduate Working on My Data Science and Analytics Skill's !!

-- I’m currently Imporving my Skils and trying to learn Everthing
+- I’m currently Imporving my Skils and Trying to learn New Things.
-- looking Opportunity for the Same [ Where I can learn and Use My knowledge to over come Complex problem's ] ⚡
+- looking Opportunity for the Same [ Where I can learn and Use My knowledge to over come Complex problem's ]

 ### Connect with me: